altomator/Image_Retrieval/README.md

 Specs are:
 1. Identify and extract iconography wherever it may be found, in image collections but also in printed materials (newspapers, magazines, books);
-2. Transform, harmonize and enrich the image descriptive metadata (in particular with machine learning classification tools: IBM Watson for Visual Recognition, Google TensorFlow Inception-V3 for Image Classification)
+2. Transform, harmonize and enrich the image descriptive metadata (in particular with machine learning classification tools: IBM Watson for visual recognition, Google TensorFlow Inception-V3 for image classification)
 3. Load all the medatada into a web app dedicated to image retrieval.

 A proof of concept has been implemented on the World War 1 theme.
 All the contents have been harvested from the BnF (Bibliotheque national de France) digital collections (gallica.bnf.fr) of heritage materials (photos, drawings, engravings, maps, posters, etc.).